-Plants and Shrubs Attractive to Birds Creating a bird friendly habitat
+Plants and Shrubs Attractive to Birds How to Create a bird friendly habitat

 The key to encouraging more birds into your garden is not just bird feeders, although they clearly have a role to play, it's the whole garden habitat.
 Birds are looking for shelter, nesting places, cover, food which is often berries and insects, a water source and a good place to raise their young.

 No one plant or shrub can provide for all the birds' needs.
 Diversity will create the ideal environment.
 Shrubs are essential to provide cover, nesting and food.
-Flowering plants and wild areas drawn in insects and pollinators, summer foods for birds.
+Flowering plants and wild areas draw in insects and pollinators, which are food for birds.
 Most important is a water source.
 Without doubt, a pond is a magnet for wildlife, including birds.
 If you don't have much garden space a simple bird bath will do the trick.
-In a tiny patio garden the bird bath is visited by lots of birds, and some insects.

 Blackbird in leaf litter